blowb/blowb-doc/install-essential-docker/nginx.rst

      -out $DOCKER_SHARE/nginx/tls/dummy.crt
     sudo chmod 600 $DOCKER_SHARE/nginx/tls/dummy.key

-Docker volumes will be used by the nginx container to access the web resources of some Internet apps.
+Docker volumes will be used by the Nginx container to access the web resources of some Internet apps.
 Since we need to add additional Docker volumes into this container later for some Internet apps, we need to recreate this container frequently, as each time the volumes in a Docker container changes, it is required to recreate this container.
 For convenience, we create a helper script to do this: